xeruf/mostr/README.md

 - `!TEXT` - set state for current task from text
 - `,TEXT` - add text note (comment / description)
 - `@` - undoes last action (moving in place or upwards or waiting a minute confirms pending actions)
-- `wss://...` - switch or subscribe to relay
+- `wss://...` - switch or subscribe to relay (prefix with space to forcibly add a new one)

 Property Filters: